tomedunn/the-finished-book/_theory/xp-and-encounter-balancing/xp-and-encounter-balancing.md

     \label{eq:encounter-balance-inequality-dmg}
 \end{align}

 Calculating $$\XPtot_{\thresh}$$ and evaluating Eqn. \eqref{eq:encounter-balance-inequality-dmg} for each $$\diff$$ to determine an encounter's difficulty is rather cumbersome.
-Thankfully, this process can be simplified to only a single calculation by noting that the XP thresholds at each level come in fixed ratios as shown in Fig. <a href="#fig:pc-xp-thresholds-vs-level" class="fig-ref">1</a> (below).
+Thankfully, this process can be simplified to only a single calculation by noting that the XP thresholds at each level come in fixed ratios as shown in Fig. \figref{fig:pc-xp-thresholds-vs-level} (below).

 <figure id="fig:pc-xp-thresholds-vs-level">
     {% include_relative fig-pc-xp-thresholds-vs-level-small.html %}
     {% include_relative fig-pc-xp-thresholds-vs-level-large.html %}
-    <figcaption>Figure 1: Plots PC XP thresholds divided by the Easy difficulty XP threshold, taken from the <a href="https://www.dndbeyond.com/sources/basic-rules/building-combat-encounters#XPThresholdsbyCharacterLevel">XP Threshold by Character Level</a> table in chapter 13 of the <i>Basic Rules</i>.
+    <figcaption>Plots PC XP thresholds divided by the Easy difficulty XP threshold, taken from the <a href="https://www.dndbeyond.com/sources/basic-rules/building-combat-encounters#XPThresholdsbyCharacterLevel">XP Threshold by Character Level</a> table in chapter 13 of the <i>Basic Rules</i>.
 The average ratio for each threshold is 1.0 for Easy, 2.0 for Medium, 3.0 for Hard, and 4.5 for Deadly encounters.</figcaption>
 </figure>

 By defining a reference XP value for the PCs at each level $$(\XP_{\PC})$$ that's also always a fixed ratio of the these threshold XP values, the fourth step can be replace with solving a single equation,